markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 Creator creates missing ruleset-backed items and refreshes existing ruleset-backed items whose `ruleset_path` still points to the official item.
 Custom project items remain separate project assets.

+Ruleset icons live in `[icons]` and are bundled as neutral PNG masks.
+Item templates can set `icon = "training_sword"` as a generic fallback.
+Item display still prefers explicit tiles, avatar channels, and `visual_template` pixel masks when present, so hand-shaped pixel item icons remain the primary look.

 Ruleset item ids are stable.
 Startup loadouts can reference `training_sword` or `padded_armor` even when the visible item name is `Training Sword` or